minio/docs/source/reference/minio-mc/mc-support-perf.rst

    Measure the speed of drives in a MinIO deployment.

    :mc-cmd:`mc support perf drive` temporarily suspends S3 API calls during the test.
-   Incoming requests are queued until the test is complete or the command is cancelled.
+   Incoming requests are held in a queue while the command runs.
+   When the command completes or ends, MinIO processes the queued requests and resumes normal operations.

 #. :mc-cmd:`~mc support perf object`